Numigi/odoo-project-addons/project_iteration_sale_inheritance/README.rst

 Project Iteration Sale Inheritance
 ==================================
-- On the project form, the fields Sale Order and Sale Order Item always be visible.
+- On the project form, the fields Sale Order and Sale Order Item are always visible.
 - On the project form, automatically set the Sale Order and Sale Order Item from the Parent Project

 .. image:: static/description/project_iteration_sale_inheritance.png